scuba-illinois/mp-3-analysis/README.md

 * Measure and interpret match quality with Standardized Mean Difference (SMD)
 * Perform a Wilcoxon Signed-Rank test
 * Run and interpret Difference-in-Differences (DiD) regression
-* Visually examine pre- and post- treatment data for trends

 ## Setup

-Download the dataset from [here](??).
+Download the dataset from [here](https://drive.google.com/file/d/1HBCftCDTAglt5HVectVMOU3bLCcqk8HM/view?usp=drive_link).
 The dataset consists of all posts from r/aww that were submitted in year 2022.

 ## Your Task

 You will go through the provided Jupyter notebook, [MP-3.ipynb](./MP-3.ipynb), and fill in all the marked checkpoints.
-The lab is very structured and provides a lot of code for you, so all you need to do is read along, run the provided code, and fill in requested code cells.
+The MP is very structured and provides a lot of code for you, so all you need to do is read along, run the provided code, and fill in requested code cells. **You must run every provided cell for the assignment to work properly.**

 We have provided you with some test cases. **Make sure you pass these before moving on!** They're designed to help make sure you're on the right track.

 ## What to submit

 * *Your python code* (`MP-3.ipynb`): upload your completed notebook with all checkpoints filled out and all code outputs visible.
-* *A written report*:
+* *A written report*: Using [this](https://docs.google.com/document/d/1ngGwjn6Ok_C_xS3PjEIGGg3EglcA-6UUSYQI1Yl1epM/edit?usp=sharing) template, include a PDF file answering each of the template questions.
+Some of the questions ask for specific interpretations of results from the checkpoints and other questions ask you to think more broadly about the methods.

 ## Grading